jduell12/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+You want to have a class that extends React.Component.
+You then want a constructor that has a super() as well as a this.state.
+In the this.state you can set state for the compoennt.

 2. Describe the different phases of the component lifecycle.

+The three major phases of a component lifecycle is the mounting, updating and unmounting phases.
+In the mounting phase the render method is involved and you can set any initial data you want to the component's state.
+In the updating phase you can change the component's state data using setState which will cause a re-render of the component.
+In the unmounting phase removes the component from the screen.

 3. Demonstrate an understanding of class component lifecycle methods.

+The main method for the mounting phase is componentDidMount.
+This is called only once when the component is mounted to the screen and can be used to set initial state for the component.

+The two main methods in the updating phase is setState and shouldComponentUpdate.
+The setState function will change the state of the component and cause a re-render.
+The shouldComponentUpdate method is used to prevent a re-render so that the component doesn't re-render on every state change.

+The main method in the unmounting phase is componentWillUnmount.
+This method is used for clean up of the component, data or state that may be needed.

 4. Define stateful logic.

+Stateful logic is logic that is built into a component that manages state.
+This can be handleChange event, getting or updating data or handling a click event.

 5. Describe how to test a React component with React Testing Library.

+You open a terminal and enter the command npm test.
+This will open the react testing interface.
+You then create a file with a name.test.js to let react know this is a testing file.
+You then create a test by typing test('explanation of the test' () => {}).
+In the callback function you will enter in each step of the test.

+One of the main ways to test is to arrange, act, assert.
+In arrange you render the React element into a virtual DOM.
+In act you get the individual elements to tests by using screen.getBy or .findBy.
+In assert you expect the element you grabbed toBeInTheDocument() or not to be in the document.

+ex.
+test('testing test', () => {
+  render<Test/>
+  const testText = screen.getByText('testing')
+  expect(testText).toBeInTheDocument()
+})

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.